noa-no-h/cronus-1/README.md

 - Used by both client and server
 - Ensures type safety across the stack

+### Electron App (`/electron-app`)

+- A desktop application built with Electron, React, and TypeScript.
+- Provides a native desktop experience.
+- For more details, see the [Electron App README](./electron-app/README.md).

 ## Customization

 Search for "PROJECT_NAME" in the codebase to find all instances that need to be replaced with your own brand name.
 Key files to check: